litstack/litstack/docs/docs/crud/models.md

 A wizard will take you through all required steps for setting up da fresh CRUD-Model.

 ::: tip
 If a Model already exists, it wont be changed.
 Only the configuration file and the controller will be created.
-This allows existing models to be made editable using `fjord:crud` as well.
+This allows **existing** models to be made editable using `fjord:crud` as well.
 :::

 ## Migrate

 Edit the newly created migration and add all table fields you need.
 For the translation of models [laravel-translatable](https://docs.astrotomic.info/laravel-translatable/installation#migrations) from `astronomic` is used.
 Pay attention to translatable and non-translatable fields.

-In the migration the permissions for the corresponding model are created in the `permissions` array.
+In the migration all **permissions** for the corresponding model are created in the `permissions` array.
 It can happen that the permissions are used by another model.
 For example, it makes sense not to give extra permissions for `article_states` but to use the permissions from permission.
 In this case the array can simply be left empty.

 ```php
 class CreateArticlesTable extends Migration